equinix-labs/metal-iot/test/README.md

     message: JSON.stringify({
         type: "low_battery",
         data: {
+            "name" "dronus maximus",
-            "message": "Battery is low, returning to charge" "batteryPercent": 19
+            "message": "Battery is low, returning to charge", "batteryPercent": 19
         }
     }),
 });

+The `data` field will always contain `message` and `name` fields.
+All other fields are optional depending on the event type.
 ```

 ### Event Type: drone_deployed